How to use OcrProgress Tracking in C#

 $vbLabelText $csharpLabel

 As an extension of the previous code snippet, we instantiate two new IronSoftware.Drawing.Font objects to serve as fonts for annotations both above and below the barcode.
-Only the Font Family is required to instantiate the font.
+Only the Font Family is required to instantiate the font, though you can specify additional properties like size and style for more control.

 • AddAnnotationTextAboveBarcode: Adds custom annotation text above the barcode.